Google “email marketing best practices” and you’ll get millions of results.

 If you need to ask for marketing consent and don’t have control over your checkout (like on Etsy), bundle your request into existing transaction emails or pages that you do control, like the thank you message.

-You need specific consent for each different thing you want to use their data for.
-So if you want to send them emails and create Facebook custom audiences, then you need to let them opt in to both, individually!
+Absolute best practice is to get specific consent for each different thing you want to use their data for.
+So if you want to send them emails and create Facebook custom audiences, then you should let them opt in to both, individually!

 The GDPR guidelines make it very clear that if you make marketing consent a condition of purchase (no matter how transparent and up front you are), that consent cannot be “freely given” without detriment to the potential customer: they can’t buy your product!